Oil Circuit Breaker

 Oil Circuit Breaker Operating Mechanism

-An oil circuit breaker’s (OCB) working mechanism is in charge of starting the breaker contacts’ opening and shutting in response to control signals, stopping or restarting the circuit’s electrical current flow.
+An oil breaker’s (OCB) working mechanism is in charge of starting the breaker contacts’ opening and shutting in response to control signals, stopping or restarting the circuit’s electrical current flow.
 An outline of the common working mechanisms found in oil circuit breakers is provided below:

 Spring Operated Mechanism